User Guide

 Extensions node with menu

-Clicking Create Extension UI option will open the extension management dialog.
-Here you can select the extension to be installed, the scheme where to install the extension and the extension version.
+Click Create Extension to open the extension management dialog.
+Here you can select the extension to be installed, the schema where to install the extension and the extension version.
 Optionally, you can set the extension comment.
-A preview of the created query will be displayed under the preview section “Preview”.
+A preview of the CREATE EXTENSION query will be displayed under the Preview section.
 Click Save button to apply the changes.

 Create Extension menu